khamidou/khamidou.github.io/accepting-payments-with-django/index.md

 It's really easy to implement payments, especially with django-merchant -- seriously, [look at how long is takes to add Stripe payments](https://django-merchant.readthedocs.org/en/latest/gateways/stripe_payment.html).
 However, there's some gotchas to be aware of.

+#### Testing mode

+This is probably silly but, still.
+In django-merchant there's a global switch called MERCHANT_TEST_MODE.
+Setting this to True enables test mode.
+Don't forget to set it up during development and to remove it when deploying.

 #### The Paypal encrypted button

 PayPal has two payments solutions.
 The most basic (and the one I choose) consists in inserting a PayPal button which takes the user to PayPal for payments and then redirects him to a page of your choice.
 The problem is the contents of the button aren't encrypted -- someone could modify it to change a 100$ charge into a 1$ charge.
 The solution to this is implementing button encryption.